CARE: A Capability-Based Measurement Framework for Reproductive Equity in Human-AI Interaction: Related Work

-\textbf{Health Equity and The Capability Approach in Socialtechnical Systems.} Health equity is broadly defined as being achieved when "everyone can attain their full potential for health and well-being" \cite{WHOHeathEquity2025}.
-The HCI community has studied how determinants such as race and age impact health equity \cite{parker2025participatory, iloanusi2024ai, guan2021taking, jo2024understanding}, yet these approaches often focus on individual factors rather than upstream structural conditions.
-The capability approach, developed by Amartya Sen, addresses this by evaluating wellbeing through linked concepts: resources (what users can access), conversion factors (conditions that mediate that access), capabilities (real freedoms to achieve desired outcomes), and functionings (outcomes actually achieved) \cite{ sen1993capability, sen1999commodities, robeyns2017wellbeing, Robeyns2017-vd}.
-Martha Nussbaum extended this by specifying Ten Central Human Capabilities as a threshold for a dignified life \cite{nussbaum2000women}, providing criteria that can enable equitable technology design.
-Within AI and HCI, scholars have applied the capability approach to evaluate tools in care work \cite{khullar2025nurturing}.
-CARE develops the capability approach specifically for SRH, introducing both a normative design and evaluation lens.
+The WHO defines health equity as achieved when "everyone can attain their full potential for health and well-being" \cite{WHOHeathEquity2025}.
+Sen extends this by characterizing health equity as a multidimensional concept integrating health outcomes, delivery processes, and structural conditions \cite{Sen1999, sen2004health}.
+The capability approach evaluates wellbeing through four linked concepts: resources (what users can access), conversion factors (personal, social, and structural conditions that mediate access), capabilities (real freedoms to achieve desired outcomes), and functionings (outcomes actually achieved) \cite{sen1993capability, sen1999commodities, robeyns2017wellbeing}.
+A person may have access to an SRH chatbot (resource), but stigma or limited health literacy (conversion factors) may prevent them from making informed reproductive decisions (capabilities).
+Those barriers keep opportunities from producing real health outcomes (functionings).
+Martha Nussbaum extended this by specifying Ten Central Human Capabilities as a threshold for a dignified life \cite{nussbaum2000women}, criteria that have anchored capability-based health research \cite{venkatapuram2013health, mitchell2017applications} and HCI applications of the approach.

-\textbf{Gaps in SRH Technology Design and Evaluation.} Prior work has developed AI chatbots that communicate stigmatized SRH topics and provide accessible, culturally sensitive information \cite{Tuli2018, Sorcar2017, Moin2025, Tran2018, Rahman2021, Deva2025}.
-Evaluation approaches such as usability heuristics \cite{nielsen10usability} and Human-AI interaction guidelines \cite{amershi2019guidelines} have advanced our understanding of accessibility and interaction quality.
-Scholars have further argued that evaluating generative AI is fundamentally a social science measurement challenge requiring methods that capture socially situated outcomes \cite{wallach2025position}, and emerging work has demonstrated that LLMs exhibit misalignments across cognitive, interpersonal, and structural levels when handling stigmatized SRH topics \cite{sharma2025can}.
-These contributions collectively highlight the need for a normative foundation that assesses whether technologies holistically expand their users' capabilities, leading to true reproductive freedom.
-CARE addresses this need by connecting design and evaluation to the structural conditions shaping users' reproductive capabilities.